 We love a rich brew at Hey Joe but how much ground coffee to use is totally up to you.
 Like a bolder flavor?
 Use up to 22 grams.
 If you like your espresso more mellow, use 14 to 16 grams.

-Ristretto’s ratio is 1:1; 20 grams of coffee grounds results in 20 ml of liquid.
+Ristretto’s ratio is 1:1; For simplicity sake if we used 20 grams of coffee grounds, it results in 20 ml of liquid.
 Espresso is 1:2; 20 grams of coffee grounds and 40 ml liquid, while the lungo’s ratio is 1:3, sometimes up to 1:4.